How To Decouple A Subwoofer From The Floor

 Reduction In External Noise

-One of the major reasons why someone would want to decouple their sub in the first place is it helps prevent unwanted bass from leaking outside the room.
+One of the major reasons why someone would want to decouple their sub in the first place is it help prevent unwanted bass from leaking outside the room.

-Because the cabinet isn’t in contact with the floor, the bass waves can’t travel basically acting as a way to sort of contain the bass output to that space.
+Because the cabinet isn’t in contact with the floor, the bass waves can’t travel as well, basically acting as a way to sort of contain the bass output to that space.

-This is great for those who want to enjoy a quality surround sound experience without potentially annoying neighbors.
+This is great for those who want to enjoy a quality surround sound experience without it being a bother.

-There of course a bunch of additional variables that can influence this like materials in the room, the type of walls, etc, but the main reason usually boils down to this.
+There of course exist a bunch of additional variables that can influence this like materials in the room, the type of walls and their thickness, etc, but the main reason usually boils down to this.

 Improvement In The Quality Of The Bass

-Another major benefit that decoupling your sub can have is it can have a pretty big impact on your overall bass quality.
+Another interesting benefit that decoupling your sub can have is it can actually have an impact on your overall bass quality.

-Because proper decoupling reduces subwoofer vibrations through the floor, it has the potential to also reduce any additional noise that isn’t the bass your subwoofer is outputting.
+Because proper decoupling focuses on reducing the vibrations that may travel through the floor and everywhere else, it has the potential to also reduce any additional noise that isn’t the bass your subwoofer’s driver is outputting.

 Even when using 2 subwoofers, decoupling can help level out the amount of bass in the room so there isn’t as many peaks which can cause things to sound boomy.

-Of course your seating in a room will have a direct affect on this too, but in general, decoupling helps with this.
+Of course your seating in a room will have a direct affect on this too, but in general, decoupling may be helpful in that aspect.

 It can also help with any phase issues.